jayissi/bootstrap/README.md

 subscriptions continuously deploy the Argo CD application configurations in each GitOps repos to each respective cluster.

+Additionally, the bootstrap chart deploys an ACM Governance Policy to install OpenShift GitOps across all ACM managed clusters.
+This is important since the GitOps repos being bootstrapped from this chart require OpenShift GitOps.

 The bootstrap Helm chart is expected to be manually deployed by an OpenShift admin only once.
 Once deployed, ACM will periodically check the GitOps Git repos for changes and deploy those.